-When you travel to Tibet.
-You will often find a butter lamp as an offering of the light in personal alter in the home, temples, and Monastery.
-We believe by Offering said to bring us a positive virtue by washing the ignorance and bringings in the wisdom.
+When you travel to Tibet, you will often find a butter lamp as an offering of light in personal alters in the home, temples, and monastery.
+This act of offering light to the Buddha statue and bodhisattvas is not just a tradition but a profoundly spiritual practice that is said to bring us positive virtue, wash away ignorance, and bring wisdom.

 The Tradition of Offering Lamp

-We can trace the lamp/light offering tradition to the historical Buddha Shakyamuni.
+The lamp/light offering tradition can be traced back to the historical Buddha Shakyamuni.
 Lamp offerings in Tibetan Buddhism symbolized the enlightenment of Buddha.
-Light and enlightenment dispelled the darkness of ignorance, which covers the true nature of Mind, with each lamp offering.
-We celebrate the enlightenment of Buddha, and it also brings good fortune.
+Light and enlightenment dispelled the darkness of ignorance, which covers the true nature of the mind.
+With each lamp offering, we celebrate the enlightenment of Buddha, which also brings good fortune.

-Butter Lamp offerings also carry the wish of the practitioners to attain Buddhahood, eagerness to recognize the clear light at the time of death, and liberation at the moment.
-In such a way, lamp offerings are associated with the transitions of life.
+Butter Lamp offerings also carry the practitioners’ wishes to attain Buddhahood, eagerness to recognize the clear light at the time of death, and experience liberation at the moment.
+In this way, lamp offerings are associated with the transitions of life.
 Lamp offerings represent the wisdom of awakened ones and compassion.

-You will see all the personal altars in Tibetan homes.
-Temples and monasteries offer a lamp to their magnificent Buddha statues, Stupas, and scriptures containing the teaching of the Buddha.
+You will see all the personal alters in Tibetan homes.
+Temples and monasteries offer a lamp to their magnificent Buddha Statues, Stupas, and scripture containing the teachings of the Buddha.
 The lamp is provided continuously throughout the years, radiating the prayers and aspirations of pilgrims.
 You can offer the butter lamp while visiting the temples and monasteries.
-You can ask our Tibetan tour guides to help with the butter for the offering.
+You can ask our Tibetan tour guides to help you with the butter for the offering.

 The Special Intention in Offering The Butter Lamp

-As a lamp offering is associated with good fortune, a Tibetan butter lamp is offered for any individual or family events, such as the celebration of childbirth, marriage, examination, graduation, birthdays, and anniversaries.
+As a lamp offering is associated with good fortune, a Tibetan butter lamp is offered for any individual or family event, such as the celebration of childbirth, marriage, examination, graduation, birthday, and anniversaries.
+This inclusivity of the tradition makes everyone feel welcomed and accepted.

-We also offer during times of difficulties or uncertain transitions.
-Accompanied by prayer, the lamp offering helps to bring less suffering and greater happiness at the time of illness, loss, and death.
-You can offer the lamp for friends facing operations, a spouse changing careers, a student facing an exam, or a family member facing stress.
-Especially at the time of someone’s death, it is our tradition after death rituals to offer lamps for the next 49 days to help the deceased pass through the Bardo.
+It is also offered during times of difficulties or uncertain transitions.
+Accompanying with prayer, the lamp provides help to bring less suffering and greater happiness during illness, loss, and death.
+The lamp can be offered for friends facing an operation, a spouse changing careers, a student facing an exam, or a family member facing stress.
+Especially at the time of someone’s death, It is our tradition after death rituals to offer lamps for the next 49 days to help the deceased pass through the Bardo, a transitional state between death and rebirth in Tibetan Buddhism.

-The prime intention of the lamp offering is to dispel the darkness of ignorance and help people pass through changes and difficulties with the light of wisdom and compassion.
+The prime intention of the lamp offering is to dispel the darkness of ignorance and help them to pass through the changes and difficulties with the light of wisdom and compassion.

 The Benefits of Making Offering the Lamp